So This Is Christmas?: Plot

 Clint Barton and Kate Bishop watch a recording of her mother Eleanor Bishop and crime lord Wilson Fisk breaking off their partnership, learning that Eleanor killed her fiancée Jack Duquesne's uncle Armand and framed him for the shell corporation Sloan Limited.
-On Christmas Eve, Barton and Bishop attend Eleanor's holiday party, where Bishop confronts her mother and learns her father owed money to Fisk, which led to Eleanor working with him.
-Kazi Kazimierzcak attempts to assassinate Eleanor on Fisk's orders, but targets Barton instead.
-Barton enlists help from Grills, the LARPers, and Duquesne to evacuate the party before rejoining Bishop to defeat the Tracksuit Mafia.
+On Christmas Eve, Barton and Kate attend Eleanor's holiday party, where Kate confronts her mother and learns her father owed money to Fisk, which led to Eleanor working with him.
+Kazi Kazimierczak attempts to assassinate Eleanor on Fisk's orders, but targets Barton instead.
+Barton enlists help from Grills, the LARPers, and Duquesne to evacuate the party before rejoining Kate to defeat the Tracksuit Mafia.

-After Maya Lopez kills Kazimierzcak, Bishop attempts to look for Eleanor while Barton is confronted by Yelena Belova, who demands the truth of her Natasha Romanoff's death.
+After Maya Lopez kills Kazimierczak, Bishop attempts to look for Eleanor.
+Barton is confronted by Yelena Belova, who demands the truth of her sister Natasha Romanoff's death.
 They fight, but he eventually reminds her of his close friendship with Romanoff and her sacrifice to save the universe.
-Belova decides to walk away after sparing him.
+Yelena decides to walk away after sparing him.

-Elsewhere, Fisk tries to stop Eleanor from escaping, but Bishop arrives and incapacitates him with Barton's trick arrows.
-Eleanor is then arrested by the police for Armand's murder, while Fisk escapes but is eventually confronted by Lopez.
-The next day, Barton returns to his family with Bishop, returns the watch to Laura, and burns the Ronin suit.
+Elsewhere, Fisk tries to stop Eleanor from escaping, but Kate arrives and incapacitates him with Barton's trick arrows.
+Eleanor is then arrested by the police for Armand's murder, while Fisk escapes but is shot by Maya.
+The next day, Barton returns to his family with Kate and Lucky, returns the watch to Laura, and burns the Ronin suit.

 Production

 Development

 By April 2019, Marvel Studios was developing a Disney+ series starring Jeremy Renner's Clint Barton / Hawkeye from the Marvel Cinematic Universe (MCU) films, in which Barton would bequeath the mantle of Hawkeye to Kate Bishop.
 In July 2020, Rhys Thomas was hired to direct three episodes of Hawkeye.
 Thomas executive produces with series' head writer Jonathan Igla alongside Marvel Studios' Brad Winderbaum, Trinh Tran, Victoria Alonso, Louis D'Esposito, and Kevin Feige.
 The sixth episode, titled "So This Is Christmas?", was written by Igla and Elisa Climent, and was released on December 22, 2021.

+The full performance of "Save the City" from Rogers: The Musical was featured as a mid-credits scene for the episode.
+Thomas explained that he had been unaware of its inclusion, since it was not the initial plan to include it, and was "slightly conflicted about" its inclusion given he had felt the slot was being reserved for a scene to tease another MCU project, but understood it ended up being "a fun release at the end, and a nice way to send people off".